-2.12 The Licensing Authority suggests that the issue of occupancy capacity should be considered and addressed, where necessary, within an applicant's operating schedule.

-- 2.13 The design and layout of premises are important in determining capacity, as is the availability and size of exits within recommended travel distances.
+- 2.11 In addition, the occupancy capacity for premises and events, as appropriate, is also considered to be an important factor in the achievement of the four licensing objectives (except in respect of premises licensed for the consumption of food and/or alcohol off the premises). - 2.12 The Licensing Authority suggest that the issue of occupancy capacity should be considered and addressed, where necessary, within an applicant's operating schedule. - 2.13 The design and layout of premises are important in determining capacity, as is the availability and size of exits within recommended travel distances.
 Other factors should also be considered when assessing the appropriate capacity for premises or events.
-These include: - - the nature of the premises or event, - the nature of the licensable activities being provided, - the provision or removal of such items as temporary structures, such as a stage, or furniture, - the number of staff available to supervise customers both ordinarily and in the event of an emergency, - the age of the customers, - the attendance by customers with disabilities, or whose first language is not English, - availability of suitable and sufficient sanitary accommodation, - nature and provision of facilities for ventilation. - 2.14 The agreement to a capacity for premises or events should not be interpreted as a requirement to also provide permanent monitoring arrangements such as doorstaff, attendance clickers or maintenance of attendance records.
-The Licensing Authority recognises that the person in charge at the premises can often readily assess the capacity of premises without resort to such measures. - 2.15 Where the capacity is likely to be reached (such as on known busy evenings) and particularly where a special event or promotion is planned, the Licensing Authority expects an applicant to detail the additional arrangements that will be put in place to ensure that the capacity of the premises is not exceeded applicants must take such measures as they consider appropriate to ensure the capacity of the premised premises is not exceeded.
+These include: - - (a) the nature of the premises or event, - (b) the nature of the licensable activities being provided, - (c) the provision or removal of such items as temporary structures, such as a stage, or furniture, - (d) the number of staff available to supervise customers both ordinarily and in the event of an emergency, - (e) the age of the customers, - (f) the attendance by customers with disabilities, or whose first language is not English, - (g) availability of suitable and sufficient sanitary accommodation, - (h) nature and provision of facilities for ventilation. - 2.14 The agreement to a capacity for premises or events should not be interpreted as a requirement to also provide permanent monitoring arrangements such as doorstaff, attendance clickers or maintenance of attendance records.
+The Licensing Authority recognises that the person in charge at the premises can often readily assess the capacity of premises without resort to such measures. - 2.15 Where the capacity is likely to be reached (such as on known busy evenings) and particularly where a special event or promotion is planned, applicants must take such measures as they consider appropriate to ensure that the capacity of the premises is not exceeded.

-3 PREVENTION OF CRIME AND DISORDER
+3.0 PREVENTION OF CRIME AND DISORDER